-Ms. Hardy is a licensed clinical social worker in Oregon.
+Shadee Hardy is a Licensed Clinical Social Worker in Oregon.
 She describes her approach to psychotherapy in the following manner: “My approach is holistic and demonstrates a deep appreciation for the uniqueness of each individual.
 I provide a warm, genuine, and validating environment in which we can safely explore that which is, and is not, working.
 I believe the foundation of individual mental health involves having a positive relationship with ourselves.
 Our relationship with our self impacts our relationships with others, the choices we make, the expectations we set for self and others, and how we view the world outside of us.”
+To learn more about Shadee Hardy, LCSW, you can visit her profile page.

 Jason Luoma, Ph.D.